Ghost surgery

-A ghost surgery is a surgery in which the person who performs the operation, the "ghost surgeon" or "ghost doctor," is not the surgeon that was hired for and is credited with the operation.
+A ghost surgery is a surgery in which the person who performs the operation, the "ghost surgeon" or "ghost doctor", is not the surgeon that was hired for and is credited with the operation.
+The term "ghost doctor" can be interchangeably used with the term "shadow doctor" in South Korea.
 The ghost doctor substitutes the hired surgeon while the patient is unconscious from anesthesia.
 Ghost doctors are often unlicensed and unqualified to perform the operations they are hired for.
 Ghost surgery is widely considered to be unethical.

 Today, ghost surgery is particularly common in the South Korean cosmetic surgery industry, in which it is "rampant."

 History

 The term "ghost surgery" was originally used to refer to qualified surgeons performing operations in the place of the unqualified physicians credited with the operation.
 By the late 1970s, following multiple highly publicized cases of medical equipment salesmen participating in surgery, it came to refer to multiple kinds of scenarios in which one individual substitutes the officially credited surgeon in an operation.

 The Lifflander Report, a 1978 investigation commissioned by Speaker of the State Assembly of New York Stanley Steingut, found that 50-95% of surgeries in teaching hospitals were performed by residents under supervision, rather than by the lead surgeon.
 The report concluded that this generally does not decrease the quality of care, and is necessary for medical students to gain experience.
 However, patients typically do not understand and are not properly notified of the extent to which persons besides the lead surgeon will participate in the surgery.

 Ghost surgery has continued as a practice into the present day; most reports of ghost surgery in the United States involve associates or residents performing operations to a greater extent than the patient consented to.

 In South Korea, ghost surgery boomed in the 2010s with the increase in demand for plastic surgery, following the government's promotion of medical tourism.
 Ghost surgeries allow surgeons to double-book operations and otherwise maximize the number of patients they accept.
 Reports of ghost surgery in South Korea often involve dentists, nurses, or salespeople.
 One former ghost doctor reported that most substitutes were dentists.